lrusso/PhaserSpritesheetFixer/README.md

 * Select the spritesheet image file.
 * Set the tileWidth and tileHeight values.
 * Click in the 'Generated Fixed Spritesheet' button.
-* Download the generated spritesheet image that will have with a 1px margin in each tile.
+* Download the generated spritesheet image that will have with a 1px margin arround each tile.

 ## Web: